 How to Optimize Google AdWords for SEO in 2022

 If you’re wondering how to optimize Google AdWords in the future, this blog post is for you.
 We’re in the midst of a big shift in search.
-There’s no doubt that Google is going to keep changing how we find things online, and that means we have to change how we use AdWords.
+Undoubtedly, Google will keep changing how we find things online, so we must change how we use AdWords.
 I’ll walk you through some of the most important changes we’ll see to Google AdWords in the next few years.

 It’s not too early to start optimizing your Google AdWords campaign for SEO in 2022.
 This is an updated version of my original Google AdWords optimization course in 2012.
 I have included a section on “What to Expect” from Google in 2022 and updated my strategy tips to reflect what Google has said over the past 3 years.